amitsaha/raspi-guide/doc/closing.rst

 Source for the book
 -------------------
-The book and the source is available here_ under a Attribution-NonCommercial-ShareAlike 3.0 Unported license.
+The book and the source is available here_ under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported license.
 See LICENSE file for the complete description.

 .. _here: https://github.com/amitsaha/raspi-guide